As1th/SpectrobePet/README.md

 # Basic Controls
 Click on the Spectrobe and drag to move the Spectrobe anywhere on the screen.
-Click on the Spectrobe to activate its menu.
-Click again to deactivate.
 Place cursor over the Spectrobe and use Mouse Wheel or or W/S Keys to make the Spectrobe bigger or smaller.
 Quickly move cursor over the Spectrobe to pet the Spectrobe.
+Click on the Spectrobe to activate its **Menu**.
+Click again to deactivate.

 # Menu Functions
 ## ![Spectrobe Switch Mode](Assets/Art/Sprites/switch.png) Switch Spectrobe